bimbaquingoch/newNvcode/README.md

 nvim
 ```

-## here put your key from the page
+## there put your key from the page

 ## if you don't will use this go to